unff/Escoba/README.md

 - [x] add payment subtracts from balance
 - [x] feed Fox
 - [x] play with Fox
+- [x] remove focus on the balance when you press Enter
-- [ ] editing balance creates a transaction
+- [x] editing balance creates a transaction
-- [ ] gunDB can't store date objects.
+- [ ] gunDB can't store non-string date objects.
 More fuel for firebase?
-- [ ] add custom Transaction (note) modal for creating notes
+- [x] add custom Transaction (note) modal for creating notes
+- [ ] custom Note transactions should be deletable and/or modifiable
+- [ ] transaction types should be color coded.

 ## Box o' UX stuff